AustinAWhite/ft_ls/README.md

 # myls
-My implementation of the ls UNIX command
+My implementation of the ls UNIX command.
+Functionality and usage mirrors that of Apple's darwin UNIX

 ### Installing